royalmo/docker-networks/README.md

 overlay networks work on top of it.
 As you can imagine, the command to do so is `docker swarm init`.
 You need to do this only once: if you already did this, you will get an error saying that _this node is already part of a swarm_.

+**Warning:** docker swarm is more strict than your computer: you may have more than one IPv4 and IPv6 address in your network interface; it's fine with the normal usage of Ubuntu.
+However, swarm requires **a single address** (you can have an IPv4 *and* an IPv6, but not two IPv4), meaning that you may get an error if you have more than one.
+You can specify only one address, but the easiest way is to delete that extra one.

 If you're interested in practicing a little bit with _swarm_, you can check out this [tutorial](https://docs.docker.com/engine/swarm/swarm-tutorial/).